getporter/porter/docs/content/credentials.md

 ## Credential Sets

-Before running a bundle the user must first create a credential set using the combination of [porter credentials create][create] first and [porter credentials apply][apply] afterwards.
-A credentials set is a mapping that tells porter
-"given a name of a credential such as `github_token`, where can the value be found?".
+Before running a bundle the user must first create a credential set using two commands, [porter credentials create][create]and [porter credentials apply][apply].
+A credentials set is a mapping that tells porter "given a name of a credential such as `github_token`, where can the value be found?".
 Credential values can be resolved from many places, such as environment variables or local files, or if you are using a [secrets